Arithmeticity, superrigidity and totally geodesic submanifolds of complex hyperbolic manifolds: Preliminaries for the proof of Theorem

 \subsection{Existence of equivariant maps}

 Assume that $k$ is a local field and $\bfH$ is a connected adjoint $k$-algebraic group.
 Let $\Gamma<G$ be a lattice and consider a homomorphism $\rho : \Gam \to \bfH(k)$ with unbounded, Zariski dense image.
-Assume that $W<G$ is a closed noncompact subgroup for which there exists a faithful irreducible representation of $\bfH(k)$ on a $k$-vector space $V$ of dimension at least two and a $W$-invariant ergodic measure $\nu$ on the bundle $(G \times \bbP(V)) / \Gam$ that projects to Haar measure on $G / \Gam$.
+Assume that $W<G$ is a closed noncompact subgroup for which there exists a faithful irreducible representation of $\bfH(k)$ on a $k$-vector space $V$ of dimension at least two and a $W$-invariant ergodic measure $\nu$ on the bundle $(G \times \bbP(V)) / \Gam$ that projects to Haar measure on $G / \Gam$, where the action of $W$ is induced by the left action of $W$ on $G$.
 The proof of the following result is exactly the same as the proof of \cite[Prop.\ 4.1]{BFMS}.

 \begin{prop} Under the assumptions above, there is a proper noncompact $k$-algebraic subgroup $\bfL < \bfH$ and a measurable $W$-invariant and $\Gam$-equivariant map $\phi : G \to \bfH / \bfL(k)$.
 We can also view $\phi$ as a measurable $\Gam$-map from $W \bs G$ to $\bfH / \bfL(k)$. \end{prop}